chsiva/git_basics/readme.md

         - clone repo and pass token using httpsurl
         - repo access is controlled via ad groups and user should be member of it
-        - Even user is member already but group is not synched with repo or proper permisisons were not setup not synched adgroup with repo >
+        - Even user is member already but group is not synched with repo or proper permisisons were not setup not synched adgroup with repo > Github synching tool to be installed under apps once New org created - Team will get notified on Teams channel